mongodb/specifications/source/serverless-testing/README.rst

 properly, the runner MUST be informed that it is running against an Atlas Serverless instance through some indicator (e.g. an environment variable).

-The Atlas Serverless proxy presents itself as a mongos, so any test meant to run against sharded clusters will be executed by the runners, with the exception of the tests affected by the previously mentioned ``runOnRequirement``.

 Other Tests
 ===========